-This year the garden team have mowed a few areas especially for you to enjoy your picnic so you can sit in this beautiful surroundings and take in nature while you eat and drink.
+The garden team have mowed a few areas especially for you to enjoy your picnic so you can sit in this beautiful surroundings and take in nature while you eat and drink.
 Please help us to help the plants and flowers continue to thrive by keeping off the unmown spots.

 The East Front

 One of the first things you'll see when you come down the drive into Dyrham Park is the 17th-century house, which has a wonderful grassy area in front on which you can enjoy a picnic.
-Later on in the day, the deer often gather nearby.

 The car park